metacpan/metacpan-cpan-extracted/distros/T/Template-Plex/README.md

 up very large data templates and stream them to disk...

 This module uses `eval` to generate the code for rendering.
-This means that your template, being perl code, is being executed.
+This means that your template, being Perl code, is being executed.
 If you do not know what is in your templates, then maybe this module isn't for you.

 Aliasing means that the template has write access to variables outside of it.